z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## optimizer

-Enables or disables GPORCA when running SQL queries.
+Activates or deactivates GPORCA when running SQL queries.
 The default is `on`.
-If you disable GPORCA, Greenplum Database uses only the legacy query optimizer.
+If you deactivate GPORCA, Greenplum Database uses only the legacy query optimizer.

 GPORCA co-exists with the legacy query optimizer.
 With GPORCA enabled, Greenplum Database uses GPORCA to generate an execution plan for a query when possible.
 If GPORCA cannot be used, then the legacy query optimizer is used.